 - Collaborative interviews (encourage your team too)

-After screening this list, you will realize we are focussing on channels that will consume your content rather than the assets to be created.
+After screening this list, you will realize we are focusing on channels that will consume your content rather than the assets to be created.

 Everything that you need for your Brand exercise while Content Production